Tom Clancy's Op Center (film): Plot

 Hood is initially handicapped by ignorance and naivete; when told about a honeytrap, he asks: "Who are we working for: the United States government or the Mafia?"
-Nonetheless he quickly demonstrates ability to absorb new information and lead intelligently.
-The warheads are located and electronically confirmed aboard a KGB front-owned freighter sailing down the Bosphorus, declared destination Mombasa.
+Nonetheless, he quickly demonstrates the ability to absorb new information and lead intelligently.
+The warheads are located and electronically confirmed aboard a KGB front-owned freighter sailing down the Bosphorus with a declared destination of Mombasa.

-But top secret information is leaking to high powered Washington reporter Kate Michaels (Deidre Hall) and to the Israelis, whose Mossad representative Werkauf (Luis Avalos) threatens will take unilateral action if the US does not.
-Hood is further harassed when his unhappy wife Jane (Catrall), who doesn't like Washington or understand the seriousness of his job, leaves town.
-This gives Pamela Bluestone (Lindsay Frost), the Center's brilliant psychiatrist "mind-reader and Good Witch of the East," the opening to make a play for Hood.
+But top-secret information is leaking to high-powered Washington reporter Kate Michaels (Deidre Hall) and to the Israelis, whose Mossad representative Werkauf (Luis Avalos) threatens will take unilateral action if the United States does not.
+Hood is further harassed when his unhappy wife Jane (Cattrall), who doesn't like Washington or understand the seriousness of his job, leaves town.
+This gives Pamela Bluestone (Lindsay Frost), the Center's brilliant psychiatrist nicknamed "mind-reader and Good Witch of the East," the opening to make a play for Hood.

-Before any action can be taken the intelligence-leak must be pinpointed and plugged.
-To that end the Center plants a bogus intelligence report on Adm.
-Davis for White House consumption – only to confirm that the leak leads from the President (Ken Howard) to the Israelis via Kate Michaels, the President's mistress.
+Before any action can be taken, the intelligence leak must be pinpointed and plugged.
+To that end, the Center plants a bogus intelligence report on Admiral Davis for White House consumption, only to confirm that the leak leads from the President (Ken Howard) to the Israelis via Kate Michaels, the President's mistress.

-Hood and the Center reveal the deception to Adm.
-Davis and present the chain of evidence; Davis in turn forces the President to end his liaison with Michaels.
-Meanwhile, Hood, dispirited by Jane's departure, tries to resign, but Adm.
-Davis talks him out of it.
+Hood and the Center reveal the deception to Admiral Davis and present the chain of evidence.
+Davis in turn forces the President to end his liaison with Michaels.
+Meanwhile, Hood, dispirited by Jane's departure, tries to resign, but Admiral Davis talks him out of it.

 With their source blown, the Israelis give Hood the buyer's identity and his file: Abdul Fazawi (Kabir Bedi), former Mossad agent-turned-arms-dealer.
-Fazawi must be neutralized before the recovery operation begins, or he will disappear to set up another such deal.
+Fazawi must be neutralized before the recovery operation begins or he will disappear to set up another such deal.